 Nomophobia is short for “no-mobile-phone phobia.”

-It’s the fear of being away from your smartphone or not having network coverage.
+It’s the fear of being away from your smartphone.

 Smartphone addiction is becoming a big problem.
 Here are some signs of addiction: